Isabel's beloved step-father Tío Ramón passed away in January, less than four months after her mother Panchita.

 Isabel speaks at the National Book Fair, held September 25 on the National Mall in Washington, D.C.

-Isabel travels to Camp Hope in Chile’s Atacama Desert on September 19 to speak via telephone to the 33 miners trapped underground following the 8.8 magnitude earthquake that hit the nation August 5.
+Isabel travels to Camp Hope in Chile’s Atacama Desert on September 19 to speak via telephone to the 33 miners trapped underground following a cave-in on August 5.
 Accompanying her are President Sebastian Pinera and Senator Isabel Allende, her cousin and the daughter of Salvador Allende.

 Chile awards Isabel the National Prize for Literature (Premio Nacional de Literatura), the nation’s most prestigious literary award, on September 2.